HPCBio/variant-analysis-workshop/_episodes/03-vcf-import.md

 > ## Descriptions of the FORMAT fields
 >
 > Print out descriptions of the `FORMAT` fields.
 Look at `hdr` again to find
 > a function to do this.
+You might also look back at Episode 1 to remind
+> yourself of what the `FORMAT` fields represent.
 >
 > > ## Solution
 > >